 Inria – a place for scientific vitality, where research is organized based on a project team model.
 Its mission is to accelerate, through digital research and innovation, the construction of France’s scientific, technological and industrial leadership in European dynamics.

-A commitment to national public policies
+Commitment to national public policies

-Inria contributes to the implementation of public policies with far-reaching implications, such as the National Artificial Intelligence Research Porgram, the development of a French ecosystem for digital security (partnership with ANSSI), the French Tech network (Inria runs a centre, French Tech Central at Station F, the world’s largest start-up incubator), the national open science plan (with the software archive project Software Heritage) etc.
+Inria contributes to the implementation of public policies with far-reaching implications, such as the National Artificial Intelligence Research Program, the development of a French ecosystem for digital security (partnership with ANSSI), the French Tech network (Inria runs a centre, French Tech Central at Station F, the world’s largest start-up incubator), the national open science plan (with the software archive project Software Heritage) etc.

 A driving force for digital culture education

 In particular through Class’Code, an innovative training program developed for the education and training community, which has been available since the beginning of the 2016-2017 academic year.
 Class’Code was designed to provide facilitators with a base of knowledge and resources to introduce 8-14 year-old students to “computational thinking” in the form of discovery workshops and encourage them to consider careers in digital sciences and technology.